eslint/rfcs/designs/2019-typescript-eslintrc-support/README.md

 nicely type & write definitions for ESLint plugins, but that's not strictly required by this feature.

+It should be documented that _only_ `.eslintrc.ts` is supported (i.e not `parsers`,`plugins`, etc), and that the shipping of `.ts` configurations is discouraged - instead they should be compiled into JavaScript, and shipped with a type definition file (`.eslintrc.d.ts`).

 ## Drawbacks

 > Slight increase in maintenance burden for core support.